Mount Kilimanjaro Climbing via Northern Circuit Route

 - Slower elevation gain reduces the risk of AMS

-Excellent “Climb High, Sleep Low” Opportunities
+Excellent “Climb High, Sleep Low” Opportunities of Northern Circuit Route

 - Daily elevation changes promote safe acclimatization